-Broad Arboretum has every species native to Oxfordshire along with recent introductions such as walnut, sycamore and chestnut.
-Wander along its grassy paths before stopping for lunch in the picnic area, keeping an eye out for the collection of carved wooden animals as you go.
+Broad Arboretum is home to every tree species native to Oxfordshire, along with recent introductions such as walnut, sycamore and chestnut.
+Wander along the grassy paths before stopping for lunch in the picnic area, keeping an eye out for the collection of carved wooden animals as you go.

 Planted in 1998, the Arboretum was named after Ken Broad of the Oxfordshire Woodland Group (OWG).
 The OWG worked in partnership with the Earth Trust to design and plant this collection of trees.
 Now that the trees are well established the arboretum is a must for tree lovers.